 When you stack up the rewards and savings against the cost of paying your bills with Bluechain, you’d have to be crazy to pay your bills any other way.
-Over the course of a year, with expenses of less than $20,000 a month, you could easily realise enough reward points to pay for a business class ticket to London.
+Over the course of a year, a small business with expenses of $20,000 per month could realise over $13,000 in value, with enough reward points to pay for two business class tickets to London.*

 "Bluechain makes it easy to collect and process payments as well as move-in bonds from our residents."

 Managing Director, Structure Building Management